arthurbirate/cough_detection_visi_age/README.md

 # 1. Project Overview
 The Cough Detection System is designed to monitor the health of elderly individuals by utilizing XGBoost, a machine learning algorithm, to detect coughs.
 Coughing can be an indicator of various health conditions, and this system aims to provide an early warning mechanism for caregivers and healthcare professionals.

+# 2.Prerequisites
+Ensure you have the following installed before running the project:

+Python (version 3.11 and above)
+Dependencies listed in requirements.txt (install using pip install -r requirements.txt)